Music & the Spoken Word: The "Spoken Word"

-Announcers

-Since its inception in 1929, the "spoken word" segment of the program has been voiced by three separate individuals.
+The program features inspirational messages, constituting the eponymous "Spoken Word".
 The original writer, producer, and announcer of the spoken portion of the broadcast was Richard L. Evans, who continued in that capacity for over forty years until his death in 1971.
 At that time the writing and announcing assignments were split, with a committee doing the writing.
 J. Spencer Kinard was the announcer from 1972 until he stepped down in 1990.
-Lloyd D. Newell has been the announcer from 1990 to the present.

-Tabernacle
+Lloyd D. Newell served as the host of the program from 1991 to 2024, when he was succeeded by Derrick Porter.
+According to Newell, Gordon B. Hinckley, then a counselor in the LDS Church's First Presidency, instructed him that "each message should be an 'inspirational gem'", and that when writing the messages, he should consider "whether they would enlighten and inspire listeners and have an insight or perspective that is wide and interesting and encouraging."

+International broadcasts

+The program has been broadcast in other languages, with the opening sequence and Spoken Word segment either subtitled or dubbed in the respective language.
+On July 30, 2023, a pilot began for a dedicated Spanish-language edition of Music & the Spoken Word,: it contains the same performances as the English-language version, but uses a rotating cast of Spanish-language announcers and other imagery specific to Spanish culture.

+Performance venue

 The program is broadcast from the Salt Lake Tabernacle, more commonly called the Mormon Tabernacle.
 The dome-shaped building was built between 1864 and 1867 on the west center-line axis of the Salt Lake Temple and is located inside Temple Square.
-The overall seating capacity of the building (since its renovation) is 7,000, which includes the choir area and balcony gallery.
+The overall seating capacity of the building (since its renovation) is 7,000, which includes the Choir area and balcony gallery.
 The central feature of the tabernacle is the large pipe organ.

-Between 2005 and 2007, the program was temporarily housed in the Conference Center located across the street from Temple Square.
+During some periods with larger crowds, the performance moves to the LDS Conference Center.